kitrofimov/c-web-server/README.md

 # c-web-server
+Made for learning purposes.
+A simple web server (library?) that supports only `GET` requests and HTML routing (no form submitting, etc.) This is my first ever project in C, there may be *bugs* and *safety issues*. **Do not use this in anything important!**

-This is a web server in C, which I am creating as a side-project.
-Here is an example of a simple server with 2 routes (code is from `src/main.c`):
+Here is an example of a simple server with 2 routes (see `src/main.c`):

 ```c
 #include "server.h"